holgerd77/django-dynamic-scraper/docs/getting_started.rst

 	class ArticleItem(DjangoItem):
 	    django_model = Article

-As you can see, there is one foreign key field defined in each model referencing DDS models.
+As you can see, there are some foreign key fields defined in the models referencing DDS models.
-The ``NewsWebsite`` class has a reference to the :ref:`scraper_runtime` DDS model, which saves the runtime information about the scraping process, e.g. the url to be scraped or information if the scraper is active or not.
+The ``NewsWebsite`` class has a reference to the :ref:`scraper` DDS model, which contains the main scraper with information about how to scrape the attributes of the article objects.
+The ``scraper_runtime`` field is a reference to the :ref:`scheduler_runtime` class from the DDS models.
+An object of this class stores scheduling information, in this case information about when to run a news website scraper for the next time.
+The ``NewsWebsite`` class also has to provide the url to be used during the scraping process.
+You can either use (if existing) the representative url field of the model class, which is pointing to the nicely-layouted overview news page also visited by the user.
+In this case we are choosing this way with taking the ``url`` attribute of the model class as the scrape url.
+However, it often makes sense to provide a dedicated ``scrape_url`` (you can name the attribute freely) field for cases, when the representative url differs from the scrape url (e.g. if list content is loaded via ajax, or if you want to use another format of the content - e.g. the rss feed - for scraping).

-The ``Article`` class to store scraped news articles also has one extra mandatory field called ``checker_runtime``, referencing the :ref:`scheduler_runtime` class from the DDS models.
-An object of this class stores scheduling information, in this case information about the next existance check (using the ``url`` field from ``Article``) to evaluate if the news article still exists or if it can be deleted (see :ref:`item_checkers`).
+The ``Article`` class to store scraped news articles also has a reference to the :ref:`scheduler_runtime` DDS model class called ``checker_runtime``.
+In this case the scheduling object holds information about the next existance check (using the ``url`` field from ``Article``) to evaluate if the news article still exists or if it can be deleted (see :ref:`item_checkers`).

 Last but not least: Django Dynamic Scraper uses the (still experimental (!))
 DjangoItem_ class from Scrapy for